Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Shark cartilage is made from powdered shark skeleton.
-Sharks have no true bone: Their skeletons are composed of cartilage.
-Shark cartilage is white in color with a fishy odor and taste.
+Sharks have no true bone.
+Their skeletons are made of cartilage.
+Shark cartilage is white.
+It has a fishy odor and taste.

-There is no evidence that shark cartilage has any beneficial medical effect for any condition.
+There is no evidence that shark cartilage helps any health condition.

-Like all supplements, shark cartilage can potentially interact with other medicines you may be taking, including antibiotics and diabetes medications.
-Be sure to talk with your doctor before beginning this or other supplements.
+Like all supplements, shark cartilage can interact with other medicines.
+These include antibiotics and diabetes medicines.
+Talk to your healthcare provider before taking this supplement.